AsynchronousAI/webalizer/README.md

 - Support for all x86 registers
 - Functions
 - Static data
+- Use system calls to return, not default

 # Errors:
 ## `local.get index must be small enough`